 The essay, “Cinq Lettres à et sur Rob Tregenza” (“Five Letters to and about Rob Tregenza”) appears in the book Jean-Luc Godard: Documents, published in 2006 by the modern and contemporary art institution of Paris, Le Centre Pompidou.
 Tregenza has also had an award-winning career as a commercial director and cameraman for clients like IBM, DuPont, CSX, Blue Cross Blue Shield and has worked as a Director of Photography for other independent filmmakers including Bela Tarr and Alex Cox.
 He received his PhD in 1982 from the University of California, Los Angeles (UCLA) and is currently the head of the Cinema program at Virginia Commonwealth University’s School of the Arts, where he lectures on his 5 Dance Steps of Mise en scene, which he developed in the 1980s and 1990s while teaching at UCLA and Howard University (1: No pan or tilt... move the actor in a static camera frame; 2: Pan and tilt with actors moving in and out of frame; 3: Off screen sound and space; 4: Moving the camera; 5: the 360-degree shot).
 These steps form the dance, which includes all the steps in various combinations.

 Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts, where he was a student of Frank Daniel.
 As an undergraduate, he also studied at the Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
-He has been a professor in the Cinema program at Virginia Commonwealth University’s School of the Arts since 2010; during this time, he has also taught classes and workshops at the Deutsche Film- und Fernsehakademie Berlin (dffb), Fudan University in Shanghai, China, and the Polish National Film School in Łódź.
+He has taught screenwriting and production at Virginia Commonwealth University's School of the Arts, the Deutsche Film- und Fernsehakademie Berlin (dffb), and the Polish National Film School in Łódź.
 He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including The Academy of Motion Picture Arts and Sciences’ Nicholl Fellowships in Screenwriting, and he has developed and sold material to both Hollywood and independent producers.

 Lichtbogen’s first production, the 35mm feature Gavagai, was shot in Telemark, Norway, and premiered in the U.S. in August of 2018.
 The film was included in the “Best of 2018” lists of a number of publications, including The New Yorker and the Los Angeles Times.
 Lichtbogen’s second film, Łaska, is currently in development.